pderichs/sublime_rubocop/readme.md

+> [!NOTE]
+> Searching for a new maintainer.
+Please see https://github.com/pderichs/sublime_rubocop/issues/71 for more information.

 # Sublime RuboCop

 A [Sublime Text](http://www.sublimetext.com/) plugin that runs [RuboCop](https://github.com/bbatsov/rubocop) on your Ruby files in the editor.
 It will mark issues right inside the view but it can also be called as a "compiler" from the ST menu.